hogihung/vagrant_binary_ipsum/README.md

 ```

 When you bring up your VM you will need to supply the password for your login
-account that you use on OS X.  *(This should only apply if didn't comment out
+account that you use on OS X.  *(This should only apply if you didn't comment
-the configuration line for Shared Folders.)*
+out the configuration line for Shared Folders.)*

 ```
 ==> default: Preparing to edit /etc/exports.
 Administrator privileges will be required...